Remembering A Life Well Lived

 Karen wrote Afterglow because she had to.

-After losing her beloved husband, Bill, she felt as if she was going to implode from the sheer weight of grief she carried around in her heart, the memories of a full and happy life too painful to bare.
+After losing her beloved husband, Bill, she feels as if she was going to implode from the sheer weight of grief she carried in her heart, the memories of a happy life too painful to bare.

-As she remembered and wrote, she realized her children probably didn’t know some of these stories.
-It seemed so sad that they wouldn’t know some of this history, a part of their history, and now their children’s history.
-So, she decided to remember, write and share.
+Karen realizes her children probably didn’t know some of these stories.
+It seems sad they wouldn’t know this part of their history…and now their children’s history.
+So, she decides to remember, write, and publish.

-Her memoir is more than a remembrance of the life she and Bill shared for more than 42 years.
-Woven into the fabric of her stories are handwritten poems, affirmations and Post-it notes, alongside family photos, all a testimony to a life fully lived.
-She has tried to celebrate the life that was “us,” but also to share the devastating personal journey of trying to deal with the loss of her dear husband.
+Her memoir is more than a remembrance of the life she and Bill shared for over 41 years.
+Woven into the fabric of her stories are handwritten poems, affirmations, and family photos, all a testimony to a life fully lived.
+She celebrates the life that was “us,” alongside her devastating personal journey dealing with the loss of her dear husband.

 We all face grief in our lifetime.
-Afterglow was her journey.
+Afterglow is her journey.